Jayeshkhandelwal09/MyGlamm.com-MyGlamm.com-Clone-/README.md

 ## Payment Page

-Complete the checkout process by providing payment information.

 ### Screenshot

 ![Payment Page](Image-URL-for-Payment-Page)

-### Description

-(Additional description of the Payment Page if needed)

 ### How to Access

 You can access the Payment Page by visiting the following link:

 [Go to Payment Page](payment-page-link)